-The evaluation used a decision tree approach to determine which variables are most associated with small differences between tube speed data and crowdsourced speed data (i.e., TMCS).
-A decision tree has the appearance of a flow chart where each node represents the test on the variable (e.g., number of signals is less than 4) and the branches represent the outcome of that test.
-In the number of signals example, the branches would show the mean TMCS value when yes (the number of signals is 4 or less) or no (the number of signals is greater than 4).
+The evaluation used a decision tree approach to determine which variables were most associated with small differences between tube speed data and crowdsourced speed data (i.e., TMCS).
+A decision tree has the appearance of a flow chart, where each node represents the test on the variable (e.g., number of signals ≤ 4) and the branches represent the outcome of that test.
+In the number of signals example, the branches would show the mean TMCS value for "yes" (the number of signals is ≤ 4) or "no" (the number of signals is > 4).

-The research team adopted a rule fit method to obtain hidden rules for predicting the importance of selected variables from a pool, which contains ranges of the factors using "rule generation" and "rule pruning" algorithms.
+The research team adopted a rule fit method containing ranges of the factors, which used "rule generation" and "rule pruning" algorithms to obtain hidden rules, for predicting the importance of selected variables from a pool.
 The rule-based analysis can handle large dataset with a mixture of variables, ranging from numeric to categorical and resulting in easy interpretation.
-Rule baseddecision trees are derived for the database by considering all parameters to intuitive parameters, which eliminate lower significant variables.
+Rule-based decision trees were derived for the database by considering all parameters as intuitive parameters, thus eliminating less significant variables.

-The research team used different subsets of the available variables to explore the characteristics that could be affecting the results.
-This work permits the opportunity to identify whether a subset of variables could be considered appropriate for estimating an arterial performance.
-Several approaches were explored as part of the research, and this report documents the two approaches with the most interesting findings.
+The research team used different subsets of the available variables to explore the characteristics that might affect the results.
+This work provided the opportunity to identify whether a subset of variables might be considered appropriate for estimating arterial performance.
+Several approaches were explored as part of the research; this report documents the two approaches with the most interesting findings.
 The first approach focused on roadway characteristics.
-The variables considered included: number of signals, number of through lanes, the distance between the tubes and nearest signalized or roundabout intersection, median width, number of driveways, posted speed limit, and segment length.
-The other approach focused on uncongested periods, i.e., LOS A, B, and C. Previous research has defined uncongested conditions as being LOS A, B, or C, so those categories were included in this evaluation.
+The variables considered included number of signals, number of through lanes, the distance between the tubes and nearest signalized or roundabout intersection, median width, number of driveways, posted speed limit, and segment length.
+The other approach focused on uncongested periods-LOS A, B, and C. The Highway Capacity Manual [15] defines these uncongested conditions as follows: LOS A is free flow of traffic, LOS B is reasonably free flow of traffic, and LOS C is stable flow or at near free flow.

 Figure 6 shows the results when only considering geometric variables.
-The analysis revealed that the most influential variable is the number of signals.
-Smaller differences between the crowdsourced speeds and the on-road tube speeds are present when there are few signals within the corridor; in this dataset, less than 4 signals within the corridor had better matches.
+The analysis revealed that the most influential variable was the number of signals.
+Smaller differences between the crowdsourced speeds and the on-road tube speeds were present when there were few signals within the corridor; in this dataset, fewer than four signals within the corridor had better matches.
 Signals are associated with large disruptions in travel and can introduce delay within the corridor; therefore, it is logical that the number of signals needs to be considered when using crowdsourced data as a representative speed for a specific location.
 The next influential geometric variable was the number of driveways.
-Similar to the signals, driveways can introduce conflicts within the travel stream.
+Similar to signals, driveways can introduce conflicts within the travel stream.
 A vehicle slowing to turn right at a driveway can increase the travel time for other vehicles.
-While a vehicle turning out of a driveway should wait for an adequate gap, experience has shown that drivers may turn onto the major roadway anticipating that major street drivers will slow to avoid a crash.
-The more driveways the greater the likelihood that delay will be added to the time to travel from one end of the corridor to the other, thus resulting in potentially a greater difference between crowdsourced data and speeds measured at a specific location.
+Further, while a vehicle turning out of a driveway should wait for an adequate gap, experience has shown that drivers may turn onto the major roadway expecting drivers on that roadway to slow to avoid a crash.
+The more driveways, the greater the likelihood that delay will be added to the time to travel from one end of the corridor to the other, potentially resulting in a greater difference between crowdsourced speed data and speed data collected at a specific location.